Full Text of 1978 Treaty

 of that Party, have the power to deliver them up if, in its discretion, it be deemed

-13. If extradition is not granted pursuant to paragraph 1 of this article, the re
+proper to do so. - If extradition is not granted pursuant to paragraph 1 of this article, the re

 quested Party shall submit the case to its competent authorities for the purpose of